We hope you enjoy reading this article.

 9. Procure an API solution for payment gateway integration

 At this point, you need to find an API solution for payment gateway integration.
 Braintree, a solution from PayPal, is a good choice for this, and you can use it as follows:

 - Access the Braintree developer portal documentation to get started with it.

 - Use the Braintree Android and iOS SDKs.

 10. Use Twilio for bulk SMS

 You will need to implement a push notifications feature in your AR hairstyle app, and a bulk SMS solution helps here.
-Twilio is a reputed provider for such solutions, and you can take the following steps:
+Twilio is a reputed provider of such solutions, and you can take the following steps:

 - Sign-up for the Twilio SMS service.

 - Review the Twilio programmable messaging documentation.